-Cushions, for example, are a great start.
+Cushions are a great start.
 To get the ideal size, colour and fabric though can take a lot of time and money.

 I’m using a machine – because I have one, but it wouldn’t take long to hand sew.
 In fact manual sewing can be very therapeutic!

-You could use a more expensive fabric on the front and a cheaper one on the back to save money.
+You could also use a more expensive fabric on the front and a cheaper one on the back to save money.

-- Measure your cushion inner
+- Measure your cushion inner.

 - So as to get the most out of your fabric it’s worth drawing a diagram to see the most efficient way of cutting it.
 Can you get two out of the width, for example?

 - For the front you want the width and length of the cushion inner plus 1.5cm per seam, so that’s 3cm to the width and length.
-I chose this gorgeous fabrics from Misan, one of my favourite shops on Berwick Street in London.
+I chose this gorgeous fabric from Misan, one of my favourite shops on Berwick Street in London.